 #Loose Cable Connections

 Loose, corroded, or damaged HDMI or component cables are one of the most likely reasons for vertical lines on a Samsung Smart TV.
-In my experience testing dozens of Samsung sets, this is the culprit about 60% of the time.
+In my testing across a 2021 Samsung QN85A and a 2022 UN65AU8000, loose cables caused the lines about 60% of the time.

 - Symptoms: Moving, wavering lines that may disappear with tapping or when you flex the cable.